megancsimpson/weather-forecast-app/README.md

 	npm run dev
 	```

-7. Open the local URL shown in the terminal, usually `http://localhost:5173`.
+7. Open the local URL shown in the terminal

 Do not commit `.env` to GitHub.
 Your actual API key must never be shared or included in source code, screenshots, or documentation.